 Despite efforts to improve education in the 1800s, the Ottoman Empire lagged far behind its European competitors in literacy, so by 1914, it’s estimated that only between 5 and 10 percent of its inhabitants could read.
 “The human resources of the Ottoman empire, like the natural resources, were comparatively undeveloped,” Reynolds notes.
 That meant the empire had a shortage of well-trained military officers, engineers, clerks, doctors and other professions.

 Other countries deliberately weakened it.

-The ambition of European powers also helped to hasten the Ottoman Empire’s demise, explains Eugene Rogan, director of the Middle East Centre at St. Antony’s College.
+The ambition of European powers also helped to hasten the Ottoman Empire’s demise, explains Eugene Rogan, director of the Middle East Centre at St. Antony’s College, Oxford.
 Russia and Austria both supported rebellious nationalists in the Balkans to further their own influence.
 And the British and the French were eager to carve away territory controlled by the Ottoman Empire in the Middle East and North Africa.